-The Liu Institute for Global Issues at the UBC School of Public Policy and Global Affairs invites applications for the 2019 UBC-Yale Fox International Fellowship Program.
+The Liu Institute for Global Issues at the UBC School of Public Policy and Global Affairs invites applications from UBC graduate students annually for the Yale-UBC Fox International Fellowship Program.
 Applications for 2022 have now closed.

-Yale University will cover expenses directly with UBC-Yale Fox Fellows for 10 months from approximately mid-August 2022 to May 31, 2023.
+Yale University will cover expenses directly with Yale-UBC Fox Fellows for 10 months from approximately mid-August 2022 to May 31, 2023.
 Grants include:

 - A stipend covering basic living expenses

-UBC-Yale Fox Fellows will be responsible for continuing their pre-existing fee arrangements with The University of British Columbia.
+Yale-UBC Fox Fellows will be responsible for continuing their pre-existing fee arrangements with the University of British Columbia.

 There is no funding to cover any expenses for dependents.

 Graduate level students pursuing Doctoral or Masters level degrees.
 The nature of this fellowship is to support an in-depth research project at the level of a doctoral student.
 The Fox International Fellowship is NOT open to postdoctoral applicants.
 US citizens are not eligible to apply, unless they have citizenship of another country and have never studied (Undergraduate and Graduate level) in the US.

-Each student nominated as a UBC-Yale Fox Fellow shall have the approval of his/her academic supervisor.
+Each student nominated as a Yale-UBC Fox Fellow shall have the approval of his/her academic supervisor.

 - Personal characteristics.
 Candidates must demonstrate commitment to serious research and a capacity for leadership and civic engagement.

-Notifications will come via email to successful applicants in May 2019.
+Notifications will come via email from Yale University to successful applicants in April 2022.

-If you have questions, please contact Jaylene Olson.
+If you have questions, please contact Hui Jia.